SatukBugra777/learninggit/README.md

 7.git checkout(branch name) if you want to switch between branches.
 8.Once modified a file, git add to let git see the changes,then commit,then push.

-##extra
+## extra
-git branch -d(branch name or link) for deleting a branch inside your code. git commit -am for adding the repo and to commit a messagge.
+git branch -d(branch name or link) for deleting a branch inside your code. git commit -am for adding the repo and to commit a messagge(ONLY FOR MODIFIED FILES). git reset to reset your repo but to reset a commit you also type HEAD.
+To reset a commit before the last commit you type git reset HEAD~1 so it resets the commit before the last commit. git log to see your log. you can reset a commit saved in a log so ,git reset (log commit number in git log). to remove latest updates just type git remove --hard(log commit number in git log.) you can if you want to have acess to a repo(not yours) fork it in github and change it or not.